gl-ybnbxb/heavytailcombtest/R/figure/README.md

 ```
 Then the plot will be automatically saved in this `error` folder.

-To reproduce Figure 3 and 4, first, use `power_simulation.R` to generate data frames containing power of different methods varying signal levels.
+To reproduce Figure 3 and 4, first, use `power_simulations.R` to generate data frames containing power of different methods varying signal levels.
 The data frames will be saved in the `figure` folder as csv files.
 Then, use `figure_3_4.R`:
 - `summary_data` function computes the maximum power gain of each method over the Bonferroni's test.
-Example code below this function can aggregate powwer gain results under different settings.
+Example code below this function can aggregate power gain results under different settings.
 - `summary_power_plot` function generates Figure 3 and 4.
 Example code below this function can generate Figure 3 and 4 for Gaussian and t copla separately.

-To reproduce Figure S2,
+To reproduce Figure S2, first use example code in `power_simulations.R` to generate data frames containing power of different methods varying signal levels.
+The data frames will be saved in the `figure` folder as csv files.
+Then, use example code in `figure_s2.R` to generate each sub figure in Figure S2.

 ## Tables